Nicole Zuraitis: Early life and education

 Nicole Zuraitis was born in Waterbury, Connecticut to parents Brett and Jeanette Zuraitis and is of Lithuanian and Italian decent.
 She began singing at 11 years of age and played trombone and percussion in middle school.
 She attended Litchfield public schools and Holy Cross High School in Waterbury, Connecticut where she played competitive soccer until she was injured during a game in France.
 She was later inducted into the 2020 Crusader Hall of Honor.
 Zuraitis began to sing jazz with a local community college big band after being encouraged by her high school music director and attended Litchfield Jazz Camp, which she attributes to her early interest in jazz.

-Zuraitis studied classical voice at New York University where she graduated with a Bachelor's Degree in Music in 2007 and later earned her Master's Degree from LSU Shreveport.
+Zuraitis studied classical voice at New York University where she graduated with a bachelor's degree in music in 2007 and later earned her master's degree from LSU Shreveport.
 After a brief period performing opera professionally after graduation, she moved back to New York City to pursue songwriting and jazz in 2009.

 Career

-Zuraitis has released nine albums; Spread the Word (2008), Pariah Anthem (2012), Hive Mind (2017), Live at Two-Headed Calf with Brandon Scott Coleman (2018), Cafės & Conversations (2023), How Love Begins (2024), Siren Songs Volumes 1 and 2 (2024), and Live at Vic's Las Vegas (2025).
-She has recorded on album projects as a co-leader including Sonica (2022) and Bianca Reimagined Dan Pugach Big Band (featuring Nicole Zuraitis) (2024).
+Zuraitis has released ten albums: Spread the Word (2008), Pariah Anthem (2012), Hive Mind (2017), Live at Two-Headed Calf (2018) with Brandon Scott Coleman, Cafės & Conversations (2023), How Love Begins (2024), Siren Songs Volumes 1 and 2 (2024), Live at Vic's Las Vegas (2025), and The Devil I Knew (2026).
+She has recorded on album projects as a co-leader including Sonica (2022) and Bianca Reimagined by the Dan Pugach Big Band (featuring Nicole Zuraitis) (2024).

-In 2015, Zuraitis was a runner-up in the The Sarah Vaughan International Jazz Vocal Competition.
-In 2019, she was nominated for a Grammy Award for Best Arrangement, Instruments, and Vocals for her performance of Dolly Parton’s Jolene in collaboration with Dan Pugach and in 2024, won a Grammy Award for Best Jazz Vocal Album for How Love Begins.
+In 2015, Zuraitis was a runner-up in The Sarah Vaughan International Jazz Vocal Competition.
+In 2019, she was nominated for a Grammy Award for Best Arrangement, Instruments, and Vocals for her performance of Dolly Parton's Jolene in collaboration with Dan Pugach and in 2024, won a Grammy Award for Best Jazz Vocal Album for How Love Begins.
 Zuraitis had received a music production grant from the Cafe Royal Cultural Foundation to complete her album, How Love Begins in 2022.
 In 2025, she was nominated for a Grammy Award for Best Jazz Performance for Little Fears.
 Zuraitis was included in Connecticut Magazine's Class of 2020's "40 under 40" and was listed in DownBeat's Annual Critics Polls in 2024 and 2025 as a "Rising Star, Female Vocalist of the Year."
+In 2026, she was a featured speaker at "Women in Music" as part of the Grammy Museum's Grammy Week 2026 Education & Community Engagement.

-Zuraitis is a featured vocalist for the Birdland Big Band and has performed at jazz Dizzy’s Club at Lincoln Center, Birdland, the Blue Note Jazz Club, the Carlyle at the Carlyle Hotel, 54 Below and the 55 Bar.
+Zuraitis is a featured vocalist for the Birdland Big Band and has performed at Dizzy's Jazz Club at Lincoln Center, Birdland, the Blue Note Jazz Club, the Carlyle at the Carlyle Hotel, 54 Below and the 55 Bar.
 She has performed as a featured soloist with the Savannah Philharmonic Orchestra, Asheville Symphony Orchestra, and Macon Pops and has accompanied singers including Jon Batiste, Melanie, and Morgan Jameson piano and vocals.